+Why exercise?
+Exercise is powerful medicine.
 Exercise is an important part of a healthy lifestyle.
-Exercise prevents health problems, builds strength, gives you more energy, and can help you reduce stress.
+Exercise prevents health problems, builds strength, boosts energy, and can help you reduce stress.
 It can also help you maintain a healthy body weight and curb your appetite.

 - Reduce your risk of heart disease, high blood pressure, osteoporosis, diabetes, and obesity

-- Keep joints, tendons, and ligaments flexible, which makes it easier to move around and decreases the chance of falling
+- Keep joints, tendons, and ligaments flexible, which makes it easier to move around and decreases your chance of falling

 - Reduce some of the effects of aging, especially the discomfort of osteoarthritis

 - Contribute to mental well-being and help treat depression

 - Help maintain a normal weight by increasing your metabolism (the rate you burn calories)